LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

 cd frontend
 npm install

-# if there is an error, go to the .env file and enter this code
-REACT_APP_API_BASE=http://localhost:8001

-# once the .env file has been edited with the above code re-run the command with the below command this is because linux runs commands differently to windows which is why the
+# if there is an error re-run the command with the below command this is because linux runs commands differently to windows which is why there may be an error
 npm install --save-dev cross-env

 # If there is still an error go to the package-lock.json and input this code to hard-code the URL into the react-development server